 The Role of the Labour Relations Act

 The Labour Relations Act (LRA) is the cornerstone of South African employment law.
-It ensures that any termination must be substantively and procedurally fair.
+It ensures that any termination must be both substantively and procedurally fair.
 Substantive fairness refers to the reason for the dismissal, while procedural fairness relates to the process followed before dismissal.

 Types of Unfair Dismissal